Emmanuelkiplangatbett/code-challenge-1/README.md

                   4 Net salary

+# REQUIREMENTS

+# Prerequisites#

-# Prerequisites
+### Prerequisites

+* node v14.17.4 and above
+* npm 6.14.14 and above
+* Vue 2.6.11
+* Then install the various packages from package.json `npm install`
+* Create environment variables

  you need to have git installed you can install with the following command $ sudo apt install git-all